dexie/dexie-website/docs/Table/Table.toCollection().md

 ### Remarks

-Returns a unfiltered Collection instance containing all objects in the store.
+Returns an unfiltered Collection instance containing all objects in the store.